 Instead, you found yourself being rushed to the hospital because the facility you were at could not help your medical emergency.

 Outpatient surgical centers have been popping up all over the place, seemingly making it convenient for people to have relatively minor surgical procedures done.
 Unfortunately, there have been problems with these surgical centers that have us asking the question: Are they safe?

-If you need a Drexel Hill surgical center malpractice attorney, you can count on the Weitz Firm to be by your side, working to secure the compensation you deserve.
+If you need a Drexel Hill surgical center malpractice attorney, you can count on The Weitz Firm, LLC to be by your side, working to secure the compensation you deserve.